 Prerequisite: CRIJ 7434 and consent of instructor.

 Students engage in a survey of reliability analysis, loglinear, and logit loglinear analysis, nonlinear, weighted and two stage least-squares regression, probit analysis, survival analysis and Cox regression.

 CRIJ 7393.
 Computer Based Data Analysis.
 3 Hours.

-The course is intended to develop proficiency in data analysis using computerized statistical programs such as SPSS.
+This course is intended to develop proficiency in data analysis using computerized statistical programs such as SPSS.
 Statistical theory and research design issues are combined with hands-on computer experience.
-The course emphasizes data management, multivariate statistics and diagnostics.
+The course emphasizes data management, multivariate statistics, and diagnostics.

 Prerequisite: CRIJ 1387, CRIJ 7389, and CRIJ 7434.